Cyanotype Art Exhibitions in Northampton, MA | Spring 2026

 Testing small duotone and tri-color cyanotype prints on watercolor paper as I prep for upcoming shows.

-I’m honored to share that I was selected as one of the artists in AMP It Up!, the Artist Membership Program at the Northampton Center for the Arts.
+For 2026, I was selected as one of the artists in AMP It Up!, the Artist Membership Program at the Northampton Center for the Arts.
 Designed to support creative careers and strengthen our local arts community, the program culminates in a month-long exhibition:

-Opening Reception: April 10, 5–8pm (Arts Night Out at Hawley)
+Revelry at 33: Artist Membership Program Members 2026 April 5–25 | Opening Reception: April 10, 5–8pm (Arts Night Out at Hawley)

 For this exhibition, I will be showing a new series of pieces titled What Was Held.